Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) |Updated On September 18, 2020

 Lung cancer is one of the leading causes of cancer worldwide which starts in the lungs.
 Your lungs are two spongy organs in your chest which helps you inhale oxygen and release carbon dioxide when you exhale.

-- 1. Tobacco smoke contains over 50 carcinogenic chemicals.
-The chemicals in the cigarette smoke cause genetic damage that could initiate cancer in pregnant women and in their fetuses.
+- Tobacco smoke contains over 50 carcinogenic chemicals.
+The chemicals in cigarette smoke cause genetic damage that could initiate cancer in pregnant women and their fetuses.

-- 2. The Encyclopædia Britannica states that tobacco smoke is “believed to account for 90 percent of all cases of lung cancer.
+- The Encyclopædia Britannica states that tobacco smoke is “believed to account for 90% of all cases of lung cancer.

 What are the Types of lung cancer?